wertzui/RESTworld/README.md

 To get the current user, an `IUserAccessor` is provided, which you may want to inject into your authorization handler implementation.
 It is automatically populated from the `HttpContext`.
 However no method is provided to read the user from a token, a cookie, or something else as libraries for that are already existing.
 In addition no login functionality is provided, as RESTworld is meant to be a framework for APIs and the API itself should relay the login functionality to any login service (like an OAuth service or something else).

+### Versioning
+If you want or need to version your API, this is done through the media-type headers `Accept` and `Content-Type`.
+The API will parse the version from the `Accept` header and always return the used version in the `Content-Type` header.
+It will also advertise supported versions in the `api-supported-versions` header and advertise deprecated versions in the `api-deprecated-versions` header.
+So if you implement a client for the API, you should always look at the `api-deprecated-versions` header and give a warning to the user of the client if a deprecated version is used.

+You can configure versioning in your appsettings as shown above.
+If possible, I suggest that you handle versioning in your `AutomapperConfiguration` as this is the easiest place and does not require special service implementations.

+However if you cannot do this, there is also the possibility to use a REST pipeline with a custom service.
+That way you will need to provide one service for each version, but can also do more complex logic and database access to support multiple versions.

 ### Health checks
 Three endpoints for health checks are provided:
 1. `/health/startup`